A two-part online course on Wednesday and Friday, April 22 and 24, 2026, 2-3:15 p.m. EDT.

 This session will cover:

-• The differences between historical, biographical, investigative/true crime and narrative documentaries
+• Differences between historical, biographical, investigative, true crime and narrative documentaries

-• Working with scripts and directors to source archive imagery to enhance storytelling
+• Working with directors and editors to source archive imagery to enhance storytelling

 • Where and how to access archival materials audio, photography and footage (digital and physical)